iUngerTime/VTT-Captions-to-Summary/README.md

 # README: VTT Transcript Summarizer

+### Fun Disclaimer:

+*Most of this codebase was ChatGPT generated!
+Documentation, code snippets, git commits, etc. It was heavily directed.
+Finished in about 3 hours total, by a sleepy dev.*

 ## Description:
 The VTT Transcript Summarizer is an application that takes in a `.vtt` file, particularly from Microsoft Teams, cleans and processes it, and then provides a concise recap using the OpenAI's GPT-3.5-turbo model.
 The application extracts the essence of a transcript, highlighting key points, action items, and unanswered questions.
 This is particularly useful for those looking to quickly understand the outcomes of meetings without having to go through the entire transcript.